Georgios Karatzaferis

-Georgios Karatzaferis (Γεώργιος Καρατζαφέρης; born August 11, 1947) is a Greek politician, a former member of the Hellenic Parliament and the president of the Popular Orthodox Rally.
+Georgios Karatzaferis (Γεώργιος Καρατζαφέρης; born August 11, 1947) is a Greek politician, a former member of the Hellenic Parliament and the former president of the Popular Orthodox Rally.
 Previously, Karatzaferis was a member of parliament of the liberal-conservative New Democracy party.
 He is a former Member of the European Parliament and former vice-president of the Independence and Democracy group.
-His party's views, ideas, and electoral campaigns are often broadcast and promoted by the relatively minor private Greek TV channel TeleAsty (former Telecity), which he founded and owns.
-The party's ideas are also disseminated in the party's weekly newspaper, A1.
+The Popular Orthodox Rally's views, ideas, and electoral campaigns were often broadcast and promoted by the relatively minor private Greek TV channel TeleAsty (former Telecity) and the party's weekly newspaper, A1, both which he founded.
+In 2023, he praised Kyriakos Mitsotakis and endorsed New Democracy for the 2023 elections, campaigning for the party, without officially rejoining it.

 Biography and career

 Karatzaferis was born in 1947.
 In 1977 he founded R.TV.P.R.
 AE advertising body and he created the TV Press Video Review in 1983.
 In 1990 he established the radio and television stations Radio City and TeleAsty (the latter was initially known as TeleCity).

 He received an honours diploma from the London School of Journalism in 1994.
 He became an editor of the newspaper Alpha Ena in 2000.
 In the beginning of the 1980s he was also a columnist for Nea Poreia, the official publication of the political organization to which he belonged and was an MP.
 He also wrote contributed to daily newspapers including Eleftheros, Apogevmatini, and Eleftheros Typos.
 In 2005, he founded the Academy of Communications Studies in Athens.

 As a member of the Greek Parliament his responsibilities included the chairmanship of the Parliamentary Watchdog Committee, the Public Order Committee and the Press and Mass Media Committee (1993–2000).
 He was a member of the Committees on Public Administration and Foreign Affairs (1993–2004), Member of the National Communications' Confidentiality Protection Committee and Vice-Chairman of the Greco Spanish Friendship Association (1999)..